The City of Ottawa offers civil marriage ceremonies at City Hall

 The second piece of identification must be in the form of government-issued photo identification, including:

-* If a valid passport is used as the first piece of identification, the second piece of identification must be either a valid driver’s licence or a BYID age-of-majority-card.
+* If a valid passport is used as the first piece of identification, the second piece of identification must be a valid driver’s licence, a valid Ontario Photo Card or a BYID age-of-majority-card.

 The City of Ottawa does not accept health or national identity cards as a form of photo identification.